kataw/kataw/test/__snapshot__/ecma262/expressions/assignment/to_keyword/gen/should_listen_to_use_strict_directive_in_getter_wrapped/export.md

 ✖ Identifier expected - start: 42, end: 48
-✖ The `export` keyword can only be used with the module goal - start: 42, end: 48 ✖ Declaration or statement expected - start: 48, end: 50 ✖ The left-hand side must be a variable or a property access. - start: 5, end: 50 ✖ Expected a `;` - start: 52, end: 53
+✖ The `export` keyword can only be used with the module goal - start: 42, end: 48 ✖ Declaration or statement expected - start: 48, end: 50 ✖ The parser expected to find a '}' to match the '{' token here - start: 49, end: 50
+✖ The left-hand side must be a variable or a property access. - start: 5, end: 50 ✖ Expected a `;` - start: 52, end: 53
 ✖ Declaration or statement expected - start: 54, end: 58